basilesportif/gall-guide/guide-docs/poke.md

 ## Custom Marks for Poke
 In the above, we moved with `%noun`.
 This is convenient for local CLI development, and I usually put some debug prints in my programs that I can poke.
 However, in general, you will want to explicitly define the types of pokes that can be done to your app by using custom types and marks.

-Let's say we want to make an action type that can have 6 types of actions.
+Let's say we want to make an action type that can have 7 types of actions.
 It can increase our current counter, poke another instance of our agent, poke us, subscribe to updates to that counter, unsubscribe from those updates, or kick a subscriber.
 To do this, we'll want to make both a custom mark and a custom type.
 In fact, we already did that in our example code, so let's look at those two files:
 * `/sur/poketime.hoon`
 * `/mar/poketime/action.hoon`

-In `poketime.hoon`, we define a tagged union that has those 4 possibilities:
+In `poketime.hoon`, we define a tagged union that has those 7 possibilities:
 ```
 +$  action
   $%  [%increase-counter step=@ud]   ::  how big an increase to do
       [%poke-remote target=ship]     ::  the target ship on which to poke %poketime
       [%poke-self target=ship]       ::  poke your own ship (poking others will crash)
-      [%subscribe src=ship]          ::  which ship to send the %poketime subscribe message to
+      [%subscribe host=ship]         ::  which ship to send the %poketime subscribe message to
-      [%leave src=ship]              ::  which ship's %poketime subscription to leave
+      [%leave host=ship]             ::  which ship's %poketime subscription to leave
       [%kick paths=(list path) subscriber=ship]  ::kick a subscriber out of paths
+      [%bad-path host=ship]          ::  subscribe on a non-existent path to show what happens
 ```
 And now, in order to send a custom mark called `poketime-action`, we created `mar/poketime/action` ([recall that in the last lesson we saw that "-" is treated as a sub-directory](ford.md)):
 ```